Recommendations for Ketamine Clinicians During COVID

 Despite these challenges, treating ketamine patients at home appears to be best choice for now.

 Many institutions and ketamine providers have temporarily suspended IV ketamine treatment due to the COVID crisis.
 The rationale is that there are alternate routes of administration available for continuing ketamine treatment at home, so it does not qualify as an “essential” medical service.
 Suggesting that your patients come in for IM/IV ketamine treatment is irresponsible and unethical at the present time.
 Asking patients to come to your facility puts everyone at risk for further COVID spread: the patient, your staff, yourself, the driver, etc. There is no doubt that ketamine treatment saves lives.
 (No one appreciates that point more than me!)
-As clinicians, we absolutely need to continue to make ketamine available to patients who need it, but we may need to change the route, the dose, or the prescriber temporarily.
+As clinicians, we absolutely need to continue to make ketamine available to patients who need it, but we may need to change the route or the dose temporarily.

 Be wary of providers who claim that IV ketamine is the “gold standard” for ketamine treatment.
 This may be true for ketamine used in the OR or ER, but there is no clinical evidence whatsoever that any one route for therapeutic ketamine is superior to other routes.
 The efficacy of ketamine is a function of the dose, not the route.
 Each route has advantages and disadvantages.